Argonne-National-Laboratory/neml/doc/sphinx/install/windows.rst

 the Microsoft Visual C++ compiler, will likely work.
 However, if you want to link to Abaqus or ANSYS through the :ref:`external interface <external>` then you will need a Fortran compiler, which seems to mean using the Intel Fortran compiler for most setups.
-At that point you may was well use Intel C++ as well.
+At that point you may as well use Intel C++.

 When installing Visual Studio include the include "Desktop development with C++" and "Python development" options.